microsoft/goodpoints/goodpoints/jax/README.md

 This package contains algorithms from Debiased Distribution Compression by Li et al. 2024 implemented in JAX.

 ## Debiased distribution compression algorithms
-The `dtc.py` module contains the meta debiased-then-compress algorithm for debiased compression along with 6 instantiations corresponding to the 6 algorithms in the paper.
+The `dtc.py` module contains the meta debias-then-compress algorithm for debiased compression along with 6 instantiations corresponding to the 6 algorithms in the paper.

 ## Details on available algorithms